 Discrimination based on Colour, Ethnic Origin, Language, Religion and Belief in Turkey’s Education System

-This report presents an overview of the current state of Turkey’s educational system during 2014 to 2015, drawing on fieldwork by Monitoring Discrimination in Education Network, an alliance of 16 organizations working in Turkey.
-Besides outlining the relevant legal standards and key rights relating to education access, such as language and pluralism, it also presents a detailed overview of key areas of discrimination and ongoing inequalities faced by minority children.
-It ends with a series of recommendations, including legal reforms, increased resources for mother tongue learning, revised curricula and improved discrimination monitoring, to support the development of a more inclusive and socially just educational system in Turkey.
+This report presents an overview of the current state of Türkiye’s educational system from 2014 to 2015, drawing on fieldwork by Monitoring Discrimination in Education Network, an alliance of 16 organizations working in Türkiye.
+Besides outlining the relevant legal standards and key rights relating to access to education, such as language and pluralism, it also presents a detailed overview of key areas of discrimination and ongoing inequalities faced by minority children.
+It ends with a series of recommendations, including legal reforms, increased resources for mother-tongue learning, revised curricula and improved discrimination monitoring to support the development of a more inclusive and socially just educational system in Türkiye.